What is it?

-Entropion, however, can also be due to a paralytic eyelid orbicularis dysfunction, which causes suddent eyelid laxity, or a scar in the internal area of the lower eyelid, as can be seen in sclerosant pathologies of the conjunctiva.
+Entropion, however, can also be due to a paralytic dysfunction of the orbicularis oculi, which causes suddent eyelid laxity or a scar in the internal area of the lower eyelid, as can be seen in sclerosant pathologies of the conjunctiva.

 It is impossible to prevent eyelid malpositions, since the majority are due to ageing processings.
 However, it is possible to treat it early and, therefore, prevent side effects on the cornea.

 Treatment for entropion is eminently a surgical procedure.
-And, unlike ectropion, it needs to be undertaken quickly to to prevent eye problems that will arise if contact between the eyelashes and the eyeball is not stopped.
+And, unlike ectropion, it needs to be undertaken quickly to to prevent eye problems that will arise if the contact between the eyelashes and the eyeball is not prevented.